 The behavioural features associated with personality disorder and attachment

-Theories of personality highlight that early experiences linked to parental caregiving and trauma all can play a role in Personality Disorder.
+Theories of personality highlight that early experiences linked to parental care giving and trauma all can play a role in Personality Disorder.
 Attachment theory helps to understand how these impact on adult personality.

 Attachment is described as a unique emotional bond between carer and child that involves an exchange of comfort, care and pleasure.
 The attachment system has ‘its own internal motivation distinct form feeding and sex and of no less importance to survival’ (Bowlby (1988)).
 This system is used to promote survival of young children by ensuring that they maintain proximity to the caregiver, especially when there is threat.
-When there is some kind of threat, children will show specific behaviours to try and establish contact with an attachment figure - to include crying, clinging, or being quiet.
-How the attachment figure responds will impact on how the child's attachment develops.
+When there is some kind of threat, children will show specific behaviours to try and establish contact with an attachment figure – which include crying, clinging, or being quiet.
+How the attachment figure responds will impact on how the child’s attachment develops.

 Over time children will internalise their attachment experiences with their caregivers and develop an ‘internal working model’ of how they view themselves, others and the world.
 These internal working models then impact on how the child interacts with others, and in turn how others interact with them.
 Therefore they form the basis of their personality.
 The hypothesis is that, unless there is intervention at an earlier age, we take similar attachment styles through into our adulthood.

 Bartholomew and Horowitz (1991) developed the dimensional model of attachment, based on the idea that as young children we learn internal positive or negative representations of ourselves and others.
 The mixture of how someone views themselves and others will effect the attachment style that they have.
 They identified the four types of attachment as:

 - Secure (positive view of self and others)